 Getting into an Ivy League is tough – especially for Asian Americans.

-A complaint filed with the U.S. Department of Education’s Office for Civil Rights alleges that for Asian-Americans students to gain admission, they have to have SAT scores 140 points higher than white students, 270 points higher than Hispanic students, and 45 points higher than African American students.
+A complaint filed with the U.S. Department of Education’s Office for Civil Rights alleges that for Asian-Americans students to gain admission, they need to have SAT scores 140 points higher than white students, 270 points higher than Hispanic students, and 45 points higher than African American students.

 Admissions at competitive universities such as the Ivy League base their admissions decisions around holistic factors: extracurricular activities, leadership, community service, and personal qualities to build a diverse student body.
-But I’ve seen Asian American students with stellar extracurricular activities and test scores get turned down by admissions officers time and time again.
+But we’ve seen Asian American students with stellar extracurricular activities and test scores get turned down by admissions officers time and time again.

 A quick look at a popular college admissions website collegeconfidential.com where students post their stats and scores shows strong, well-rounded students getting turned down every year.
 In reality, Asian American students are really competing against themselves within the 20% quota that Ivy Leagues place on Asians – which makes college admissions extremely competitive.
-But despite this, I tell my students not to worry.
-Nearly all the clients that I have worked with are of Asian descent, yet I continue to place my students into the top universities every year despite seemingly insurmountable odds.
-The reason for this high success rate is because of my expertise in demonstrating their soft personality qualities that Ivy League admissions officers are looking for in every single one of my student’s applications.
+But despite this, we tell my students not to worry.

+We work with many clients of Asian descent, yet we continue to place our students into the top universities every year despite seemingly insurmountable odds.
+The reason for this high success rate is because of our expertise in demonstrating their soft personality qualities that Ivy League admissions officers are looking for in every single one of my student’s applications.

 But this isn’t what ultimately gets them in – getting these awards is merely the cherry on top that helps, but what’s even more important is putting together a convincing and well thought out college application to convince the admissions officers that you exhibit the leadership skills to contribute to the campus community and beyond.

 It is only getting more and more competitive at the nation’s top universities, especially for Asian Americans if the enrollment rates with a cap of 20% continue to stay the same.
-But in life, and especially in college admissions, you’ve got to play the cards you’re dealt – and understanding how to succeed in this challenging environment is a crucial part of the process that I help walk all my students through.
+But in life, and especially in college admissions, you’ve got to play the cards you’re dealt – and understanding how to succeed in this challenging environment is a crucial part of the process that we help walk all our students through.